 - Inhibits follicular maturation

-- Antiprogestin: inhibition of the progesterone receptor cause inhibition or delay of ovulation, suppression of endometrial maturation, and pregnancy termination
+- Antiprogestin: inhibition of the progesterone receptor causes inhibition or delay of ovulation, suppression of endometrial maturation, and pregnancy termination

 Common side effects